• Skip to primary navigation

 Published: November 23, 2021 by Andrea · This post may contain affiliate links.
 Please read the disclosures and disclaimers page for details.

-If like me you love lemon flavours in your baking then you will love these lemon shortbread bars.
+If like me you love lemon flavours in your baking then you will love this recipe for lemon shortbread bars.
 They’re buttery and crumbly with a lovely lemony flavour and each square contains only 188 calories.

 Lemon Shortbread bars